muscak/muscak/README.md

 - I’m currently learning statistics, machine learning and pyhton. 👀
 - I’m looking to collaborate on machine learning.

-R. A. Fisher's maxim: 'Let the data speak for themselves! ' 📈 #datascience
+R. A. Fisher's maxim: 'Let the data speak for themselves! ' 📈::telescope:: #datascience

 <!---
 muscak/muscak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.